corerudo/for-vibecoders/README.md

 EN:
 this repo is built specifically for people who want to do vibe coding to make plugins for exteragram 12.5.1+ and ayugram based on it it contains analyses of my plugins, the plugin files themselves, descriptions of what works where, links to useful sources, etc

+also, all files in this repo will be in russian — sorry about that, i suggest using an ai translator or standard google translate